wingbotai/docs/doc/buildingABot/testing/testing.md

-# Testing of chatbot
+# Testing a chatbot

-##Review your dialogues
+## Review your dialogues

   Check your dialogue tree in Diagram (link is in main menu at the top of page) :)

   Switch between dialogues is at the top left corner.

   ![bot visual](../testing/0.png)

-##Testing live chatbot
+## Testing live chatbot

 Another way is to talk to your chatbot.
 You need to deploy your chatbot to testing environment.
 I'll show you how to do this in facebook:

 1. **Deploy to testing environment**

   - Select testing environment in the top right corner of the page.

     > Deploy can take even 10 minutes, if you made big changes (or you deploy chatbot for the first time).

   ![bot visual](../testing/testing1.png)

 2. **Start to chat**

   - Click to blue button.
 You can see him after deploy.
   - Try to chat with your chatbot.

   ![bot visual](../testing/testing2.png)